-Written by Ashrita Saran, Evidence Synthesis Specialist, Campbell Collaboration
+By Ashrita Saran, Evidence Synthesis Specialist, Campbell Collaboration

 According to the International Labor Organization, at least 120 million children in developing countries between the ages of 5 and 17 work full time.
 Millions of children worldwide experience multiple violations of their rights, including violence, labour exploitation, early marriage, and female genital mutilation.
 Whatever the form, this indicates an urgent and growing need for action.
-Although strategies, policies and programmes for child protection already exist, there is substantial variation in their effectiveness across countries or regions, and the amount of evidence on which they are based is often minimal.
+Although strategies, policies and programmes for child protection already exist, there is substantial variation in their effectiveness across countries or regions, and the evidence on which they are based is often minimal.

 What we need is a better understanding of the nature, extent and causes of violation of child rights.
 To be able to develop effective strategies for prevention, there has to be an increased emphasis for generating sound evidence globally.
 But having evidence is not sufficient in itself; it is equally important to know the quality and its relevance to the context where it is used.

-Findings of the mega map highlight the limited availability of evidence in the non-traditional areas of child welfare such as of social work, child rights, child safety, risk factor reduction and governance.
+Findings of the mega-map highlight the limited availability of evidence in the non-traditional areas of child welfare such as of social work, child rights, child safety, risk factor reduction and governance.
 We identified little or no evidence supporting equity.
 The health sector yields the most studies, yet a closer look reveals that areas such as mental health, severe acute malnutrition and agriculture interventions/bio-fortification are sparsely covered.
 This is also true of the education sector, where evidence about constructivist approaches to education, pedagogical approaches and about school reforms is limited.

-The mega map provides a visual representation showing areas of good quality evidence in a particular region or country; this data can aid evaluations of the effectiveness of certain interventions.
+The mega-map provides a visual representation showing areas of good quality evidence in a particular region or country; this data can aid evaluations of the effectiveness of certain interventions.
 The map also highlights significant gaps in evidence where there is an urgent need for action.

-Campbell-UNICEF research briefs summarize the findings of the mega map.
+Campbell-UNICEF research briefs summarise the findings of the mega map.
 This research brief, one of a series of five briefs including UNICEFs strategic goals, provides an overview of all available evidence in the map.

 Now is the time to establish a sustainable mechanism for generation of evidence by strengthening global initiatives and partnerships.
 This will help streamline evidence commissioning and generation in the areas of child protection, such as domestic violence, child labour, early marriage, child abuse and harmful practices.
-The mega map is a step towards building a global repository of evidence synthesis.
+The mega-map is a step towards building a global repository of evidence synthesis.

-You can help support the initiative, and support of our vision of “Better Evidence for a Better World”.
+You can help support the initiative, and support of our vision of “Better evidence for a better world”.
 For further information email us at [email protected].